JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 The reason that these should run on **HOST2** is because the MySQL database and a Mongo secondary both run there.

+## Client Machine Setup

+If you are using the default self-signed certificate, you will need to take some extra steps to [install it on the client](SelfSignedCerts.md).

+Navigate to https://HOST1 in a web browser on your client machine, and download the Workstation client for Windows.
+Follow the installer wizard, using the default options, then launch the Workstation.

+If you are using LDAP/AD integration, you should be able to log in with your normal user/password.
+If you are using the Workstation's internal user management, you must first login as user root (password: root), and then select **Window** → **Core** → **Administrative GUI** from the menus.
+Click "View Users", then "New User" and create your first user.
+Add the user to all of the relevant groups, including MouseLight.

+## Data Import

+The data for MouseLight comes as a directory containing TIFF images organized into octrees.
+You should place each sample in $DATA_DIR/jacsstorage/samples on one of the servers.
+If you place the sample on the first server, in `$DATA_DIR/jacsstorage/samples/<sampleDirectoryName>`, then in the Workstation you will refer to the same as `/jade1/<sampleDirectoryName>`.

+In the Workstation, select **File** → **New** → **Tiled Microscope Sample**, and then set "Sample Name" to `<sampleDirectoryName>` and "Path to Render Folder" as `/jade1/<sampleDirectoryName>`.

+Open the Data Explorer (**Window** → **Core** → **Data Explorer**) and navigate to Home, then "3D RawTile Microscope Samples", and your sample name.
+Right-click the sample and choose "Open in Large Volume Viewer".
+The 2D imagery should load into the middle panel.
+You should be able to right-click anywhere on the image and select "Navigate to This Location in Horta (channel 1)", to load the 3D imagery.

+This concludes the MouseLight Workstation installation.
+Further information on using the tools can be found in the [Janelia Workstation User Manual](https://github.com/JaneliaSciComp/workstation/blob/master/docs/UserManual.md).